earthstar-project/earthstar/docs/specification.md

 ## Path

-The `path` field contains a string following the path formatting rules described earlier.
+The `path` field is a string following the path formatting rules described earlier in "Paths".

 The document is invalid if the author does not have permission to write to the path, following the rules described earlier in "Write Permissions".

 The path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has the optional `deleteAfter` field).

-The shortest valid path is two characters long.
-The longest valid path is TODO.

 ## Timestamp